kaiwalyakoparkar/Data-Structures-And-Algorithm-Interview-Kit/ProblemSets/Matrix/SpiralTraversalOfMatrix/Question and Logic.md

 ### Logic :

 1. #### Traditional approach :
-    - create a recursive function that takes a matrix and some variables  as parameters
+    - create a recursive function that takes a matrix and some variablesÂ Â as parameters

-        (k – starting row index, m – ending row index, l – starting column index, n – ending column index)
+        (k â€“ starting row index, m â€“ ending row index, l â€“ starting column index, n â€“ ending column index)

     - Check the base cases (stating index is less than or equal to ending index) and print the boundary elements in clockwise manner
     - Print the top row, i.e. Print the elements of kth row from column index l to n, and increase the count of k.